Gobabis Airport

 Gobabis Airport is an airport serving the town of Gobabis, Namibia.
 The airport's elevation is 4729 ft a.m.s.l..

 The length of runway 07/25 is 2265 m and runway 11/29 measures 1605 m.
 Both are gravel runways.
 Customs and Immigration are available on request.

+The airport is among the designated ports of entry into the country for holders of a valid Namibian e-visa.